Portsea Pier, Mornington Peninsula, Victoria © Mornington Peninsula

 Forget the destination, the Great Ocean Road is all about the journey.
 If it's the highlights tour you want, head for the world-famous waves at Bells Beach or laze on the sand at Anglesea.
 Visit the charming fishing village of Port Fairy and get among the buzzing arts community in Lorne.
 Take a selfie with the 12 Apostles, and then head inland to see the thundering waterfalls as you walk along the tops of ancient, mossy trees at the Otway Fly Treetop Walk.
 Thrill seekers can opt for the Otway Fly Zipline Tour which zips between "cloud stations" 30 metres (98 feet) above the forest floor.
 Cool-climate wineries stretch the length of the Great Ocean Road, so be sure to stop off at cellar doors like Basalt in the Henty region, or Bellbrae Estate near Bells Beach.
 Book well in advance for the upmarket restaurant Brae, and settle in for the night at Drift House in scenic Port Fairy.

 Stepping into Sovereign Hill feels like going back in time, way back to 1851.
 The town is an open-air museum that re-creates Ballarat during the first 10 years after the discovery of gold.
 Set on an original mining site, and complete with costumed characters, you can walk into the shops, hotels, theatre, school, factories, gold diggings and underground mines as if they were still functioning today.
 Return from your foray into the past with a visit to the Ballarat Wildlife Park, then head to Tuki Trout Farm.
 Hook a rainbow trout from the farm's pond, then have it cooked fresh in the on-site restaurant.
 Stay at the Tuki Retreat, or head into Ballarat.
-This town is full of hidden laneways and secret spots, and you can see many of them on a hidden-treasure - food and shopping tour.
 Indulge in a meal at Underbar, an exclusive dining experience serving tasting dishes inspired by the seasons and surrounds for 16 diners at a time, so book ahead.

-A three-hour drive will get you to the Grampians National Park, an incredible mountain landscape dotted with quaint towns.
+One of Victoria's most popular hiking destinations, the Grampians National Park is an incredible mountain landscape dotted with quaint towns.
 Get a taste of local Aboriginal culture and see ancient rock art at the famous Bunjil's Shelter.
 Take a guided tour from Halls Gap for a richer understanding.
 The area is also known for quality red and vibrant white wines with big names Seppelt, Montara and Best's.
 You can jump aboard a Grampians winery tour, or hop on a Grampians Helicopters picnic tour and really take in the grand scale of the surrounds.
 After you've indulged, get out and explore the landscape.
 Trek the rugged cliffs and cascading waterfalls, go fishing or canoeing and get up close to the native wildlife.
 Travel to Mount Arapiles-Tooan State Park, where you can scale dramatic rock formations.
 Then wind down your day with a meal at the Royal Mail Hotel, regularly voted one of the best dining destinations in Australia.